metastreet-labs/usdai-loan-router-contracts/docs/DESIGN.md

-Loan terms specify all relevant details for a loan, like collateral, lending tranches, duration, interest rate model, fees, etc. Loan terms are passed as calldata to the MetaStreet Loan Router contract to optimize for storage and gas.
+Loan terms specify all relevant details for a loan, like collateral, lending tranches, duration, interest rate model, fees, etc. Loan terms are passed as calldata to the USDai Loan Router contract to optimize for storage and gas.

 ## Borrow Flow